Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ASo cool.

-Speaker ABecause we're all washed up.
+Speaker ACuz we're all washed up.

 Speaker AYeah.

-Speaker AKeep living and just keep going as long as we can keep enjoying it.
+Speaker AKeep living and keep going as long as we can keep enjoying it.

 Speaker AThat's.